articleIcon-icon

 1. With nine out of the 20 top-ranked countries for ease of doing business, according to the World Bank, Europe offers a plethora of opportunities to grow your company.

-2. Based on Deel’s original data, Europe (EMEA) was one of the two fastest-growing regions to hire from in 2023, with the UK and Germany leading the way.
+2. Based on Deel’s original data, Europe (EMEA) was one of the two fastest-growing regions for hiring in 2023, with the UK and Germany leading the way.

 3. The European regulatory environment can be complex, especially within the EU, requiring companies to seek help from legal experts to ensure local compliance.